 We can help you get the compensation that you deserve for your medical bills, lost wages, and pain and suffering.
 Our lawyers will review your claim to determine if there is a viable legal case against the manufacturer, then make an action plan on what to do next.
 We understand that these types of cases can be difficult to win, but we have a proven track record of success.

-If you have been the victim of a spinal cord stimulator defect and/or malfunction, contact our office to learn more about your rights and legal options.
+If you have been the victim of a spinal cord stimulator defect and/or malfunction, and live in Ohio, contact our office to learn more about your rights and legal options.

 Difference Between TENS Unit and Spinal Cord Stimulator